joscha82/wattpilot/README.md

 | `WATTPILOT_INIT_TIMEOUT`    | Wait timeout for property initialization                                                                                                                                                     | `30`                                          |
 | `WATTPILOT_PASSWORD`        | Password for connecting to the Wattpilot device                                                                                                                                              |                                               |

-## HELP improving wattpilot.yaml
+## HELP improving API definition in wattpilot.yaml

-The MQTT and Home Assistant support heavily depends on the property description in `[src/wattpilot/ressources/wattpilot.yaml](wattpilot.yaml)` which has been compiled from different sources and das not yet contain a full set of information for all relevant properties.
+The MQTT and Home Assistant support heavily depends on the API definition in [wattpilot.yaml](src/wattpilot/ressources/wattpilot.yaml) which has been compiled from different sources and does not yet contain a full set of information for all relevant properties.
-See [API.md](API.md) for a generated documentation of the data.
+See [API.md](API.md) for a generated documentation of the available data.

 If you want to help, please have a look at the properties defined in `wattpilot.yaml` and fill in the missing pieces (e.g. `title`, `description`, `rw`, `jsonType`, `childProps`, `homeAssistant`, `device_class`, `unit_of_measurement`, `enabled_by_default`) to properties you care about.
 The file contains enough documentation and a lot of working examples to get you started.